The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

-A key accounting identity relates these quantities of interest to the data.
-This identity is helpful for subsequent estimation because it restricts the functional form of possible models to one that is linear in the composition of groups.
+A key identity relates these quantities of interest to the data and is a core characteristic of the ecological inference problem.
+Using \(\vb{B}_g\) to denote the \(K\)-length vector \([B_{g1}, ..., B_{gK}]\) for each geography \(g\), we have

+\begin{lemma}[Accounting identity] \hypertarget{lem-acct-id}{} For any geography \(g\), the aggregate outcome mean is exactly a linear combination of the local conditional means: